Cascade switching current detectors based on arrays of Josephson junctions: Discussion

-A good detector should possess both high sensitivity to absorbed power and high absorption efficiency of incident radiation.
-The maximum efficiency ($50\%$) is achieved at the impedance matching condition \cite{Balanis,Krasnov_2010,Krasnov_2023}.
-However, a single JJ alone cannot provide proper matching because it is much smaller than $\lambda_0$ \cite{Krasnov_2023}.
-Therefore, the geometry of electrodes forming a receiving antenna becomes crucial.
-In the case of linear Nb arrays, long electrodes function as traveling wave antennas, as evidenced by off-axis directivities of both emission \cite{Galin_2018,Galin_2020} and absorption, Fig. \ref{fig:fig1} (f).
-Whisker-based Bi-2212 mesas have a turnstile antenna geometry \cite{MKrasnov_2021}, Fig. \ref{fig:fig2}(b), enabling high radiation efficiency ($12\%$ at $f \simeq 4$ THz) \cite{Cattaneo_2021} and causing the four-fold receiving directivity, Fig. \ref{fig:fig2} (f) \cite{Note1}.
-Thus, the analysis of directivity (geometry-specific antenna effects) provides a valuable tool for investigating impedance matching and the efficiency of both absorption and emission.

 In conclusion, we have described the operational principle of a cascade switching current detector, utilizing arrays of coupled Josephson junctions.
-Coupling between junctions leads to the current locking phenomenon and results in avalanche-like switching of many junctions.
-This amplifies the readout voltage and enhances detector sensitivity.
+The coupling between junctions leads to the current locking phenomenon and results in avalanche-like switching of many junctions.
+This amplifies the readout voltage { without changing the noise background and, therefore, enhances the signal-to-noise ratio and reduces NEP}.
 We have demonstrated two prototypes based either on low-$T_c$ linear Nb arrays, or high-$T_c$ stacked intrinsic Josephson junctions.
-Good impedance matching and absorption efficiency of the studied devices is confirmed by observation of geometry-specific antenna effects in receiving directivities.
+Good impedance matching and absorption efficiency of the studied devices is confirmed by observation of geometry-specific antenna effects.
 We conclude that Bi-2212 whisker-based cascade SCD are promising candidates for broad-band and high-performance THz sensors.